openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

-MidoNet changes the behaviour of Neutron deployments and understanding what MidoNet plugin does (especially on Public Network Ranges) - this concept is essential to configure the plugin properly.
+MidoNet changes the behaviour of Neutron deployments and understanding what MidoNet plugin does (especially on Public Network Ranges) is essential to configure the Fuel plugin properly.

 MidoNet plugin is compatible with **Neutron + GRE** environment, so let's focus on the deployment with ML2 first, to introduce the differences that MidoNet